 - N.Dip.
 Architectural (old course) at least three (3) years approved post diploma experience in a registered architect's office or bridging course as specified by the Department. - N.H.Dip.
 Architectural (old course) at least three (3) years approved post experience in a registered Architect's office or bridging course as specified by the Department. - N.Dip.
-Architecture A pass mark of 60% in Studio Work III, Construction and Detailing III and Principles of Architectural Design III.
-If accepted the learner will be permitted to register for all 5 B.Tech subjects.
+Architecture A pass mark of 60% in Studio Work III, Construction and Detailing III and - Principles of Architectural Design III.
+If accepted the learner will be permitted to register for all 6 - B.Tech subjects.

-Applicants not meeting the above-mentioned criteria may be considered for admission on the submission of a portfolio, provided if accepted, that they will only be permitted to register in their first year of registration for the following subjects; Housing VI, Theory of Design IV, and Structures IV.
+Applicants not meeting the above-mentioned criteria may be considered for admission on the submission of a portfolio, provided if accepted, that they may only be permitted to register in their first year of registration for the following subjects; Housing VI, Theory of Design IV, and Structures IV.
+Additional subjects may be considered at the discretion of the Head of Department under very specific circumstances.